 When you type in a URL in the search bar, your browser asks the site for its IP address – for instance 123.456.7.89.
 This number is the actual address that a site gets online.
 The browser connects to this number in the hopes this is the correct site.
 This is all done in plain sight and there is no encryption to be seen, so everyone can intercept this traffic.
 So when you want to log in to a site that you connect to via an HTTP connection, the data you enter – username and password – is sent in plain text.
 Trust me, that’s really bad.
 Think about what would happen if you’d connect to your bank this way.

 HTTPS secures this process.
-HTTPS encrypts the connection between the browser and the site, therefore making sure that no one can intercept the data sent between those two.
+It encrypts the connection between the browser and the site, therefore making sure that no one can intercept the data sent between those two.
 Every site that wants to secure itself needs a so-called SSL certificate.
 The browser checks the certificate of the site and verifies its legitimacy with the company that issued it.
 If you want to see who issued the certificate, please click on the lock icon.
 By using HTTPS, sites not only secure your login procedure and personal data but also what you do on a site and which sites you visit.

 Besides securing the web, HTTPS is necessary for sites that want to upgrade to a new, safer and much faster internet protocol called HTTP/2.
 HTTP/2 includes different new technologies that make sites a lot faster to load.

 Everyone has the right to privacy on the web.
 We are doing so many mission-critical things on the web these days that we can use any kind of security we can get.
 An ever-increasing number of websites is making the move to HTTPS.
 In the screenshot below, you can see that at the moment, 61% of the sites that Firefox loads are being sent over HTTPS (stats by Let’s Encrypt).
-HTTPS is a must for any type of site, even if you own the bakery around the corner and don’t send or request sensitive data via your website.
+This is a must for any type of site, even if you own the bakery around the corner and don’t send or request sensitive data via your website.

 In 2014, Google announced that HTTPS would become a ranking signal.
-Today, your rankings will hardly change when you activate HTTPS.
+Today, your rankings will hardly change when you activate it.
 But it’s not just about rankings as much as it is about user experience and gaining trust with your future customers.
 It’s inevitable that we are moving to an all-HTTPS web.
-It is, therefore, incredibly important that your site makes the switch to HTTPS in the coming year.
+It is, therefore, incredibly important that your site makes the switch in the coming year.

 Several browsers now show ‘not secure’ messages when your site doesn’t have an HTTPS connection or when you try to send data via HTTP on your HTTPS site.
 Don’t forget, it’s easy to scare off visitors!
 Wouldn’t you switch over to the site of a competitor when you’d see something like the ‘not secure’ message in the screenshot below?